 Cast iron skillet chicken casseroles are the answer when you want a real dinner — not a sheet pan situation, not a slow cooker dump, something that actually tastes like it was made with intention.
 These nine recipes serve four people each.
 Some take 25 minutes.
 The Italian pasta one takes closer to 45.
-That’s the range.
+Some take 25 minutes.
+The Italian pasta one runs closer to 45 — and that gap is roughly the spread you’ll see across this whole list.

-What the cast iron does that other pans don’t: it holds heat so evenly that chicken actually browns instead of steaming, and the transition from stovetop to oven is frictionless.
+Here’s the actual advantage cast iron brings to this dish: it holds heat evenly enough that chicken genuinely browns instead of just steaming in its own juices, and going from stovetop to oven happens without any real friction at all.
 One pan from start to table.
 That’s the pitch and it’s a good one.

 Why People Love Cast Iron Skillet Cooking